 Of particular interest are research questions that fall on the borders between the mind sciences (e.g. philosophy, behavioral and cognitive psychology, linguistics) and the brain sciences (e.g. neurology, psychiatry, neurobiology, computational neuroscience): attention, perception, and consciousness; decision-making; language; lifespan development; mental disorders and brain dysfunction; social cognition; and the philosophy of mind.

 Doctoral candidates are encouraged to work on their own initiative on projects that are relevant to interdisciplinary questions relating to these research topics.
 All doctoral candidates acquire a strong foundation for interdisciplinary work by attending classes across the participating disciplines and exploring research methods and topics to which they have not been previously exposed.

-The school has a faculty comprising 60 distinguished researchers, 45 doctoral candidates, 90 doctoral alumni, 16 post-doctoral fellows, and cohorts of 25-30 master students per year.
+The school has a faculty comprising 60 distinguished professors, 65 active doctoral candidates, 100 doctoral alumni, and cohorts of 45 master’s students per year.

 Berlin School of Mind and Brain, mind sciences, brain sciences, linguistics

 Prof. Dr. Michael Pauen

 |Coordinator:||Annette Winkelmann HU Berlin Unter den Linden 6 10099 Berlin|